نوع مقاله : مقاله پژوهشی

 عنوان مقاله [English]

-Materials and methods: The calves were housed in a well ventilated sheds with cement floors having provision for individual feeding and watering.
-A basal diet was prepared using locally available feed ingredients to meet the nutrient requirements of calves growing (NRC, 2001) except for Zn and Se.
-The ingredients and chemical composition of basal diet was given in Table 1.
-Calves fed milk based on 10% of body weight in the morning and evening.
-The experiment was started at 4 days of age and calves were kept up to 42 days in individual hutches.
-For this study, 36 Holstein calves with 34.5±2 kg gavarage weight in a completely randomized design for 42 days were used.
-The basal diet (containing 40 mg zinc and 0.15 mg selenium) was without zinc and selenium supplementation (diet 1).
-Diet 2 contained 0.3 mg sodium selenite, diet 3 contained 40 mg zinc oxide, diet 4 contained 55 mg zinc oxide, diet 5 contained 0.3 mg sodium selenite + 40 mg zinc oxide, and diet 6 contained 0.3 mg sodium selenite + 55 mg zinc oxide.
-Feed intake was calculated daily, and calves were weighed weekly to calculate the feed conversion ratio (FCR) and average daily gain.
-Blood samples were collected on days 20 and 42 to determine the plasma trace mineral levels and biochemical, enzymatic, hormonal, antioxidant, and hematological parameters. growth performance and Blood parameters data were analyzed using the PROC GLM procedure of SAS.
-Significance among treatments was determined by the duncan test and results were considered as significant the P-value was less than 0.05.
+Materials and methods: The calves were kept in well-ventilated sheds with concrete floors and with individual feeding and watering facilities.
+The basal diet was prepared from locally available feed ingredients to meet the nutritional requirements of calves growing except for Zn and Se.
+Calves are fed milk at 10% of body weight in the morning and evening.
+The experiment started at four days of age and the calves were kept in individual pens for up to 42 days.
+The study used 36 Holstein calves with an average weight of 34.5±2 kg over 42 days in a completely randomized design.
+The basal diet (containing 40 mg Zn and 0.15 mg Se) was without Zn and Se supplementation (diet 1).
+Diet 2 contained 0.3 mg sodium selenite, diet 3 contained 40 mg Zn oxide, diet 4 contained 55 mg Zn oxide, diet 5 contained 0.3 mg sodium selenite + 40 mg Zn oxide, and diet 6 contained 0.3 mg sodium selenite + 55 mg Zn oxide.
+Feed intake was calculated daily, and calves were weighed weekly to calculate the feed conversion ratio and average daily gain.
+Blood samples were taken on days 20 and 42 to determine trace mineral levels in plasma and biochemical, enzymatic, hormonal, antioxidant, and hematological parameters.
+Data on growth and blood parameters were analyzed using the GLM procedure of the SAS program.
+Significant difference between treatments was determined by Duncan's test and the results were considered significant if the P-value was less than 0.05.

 کلیدواژهها [English]